-We identified no studies on benefits of treatment versus no treatment in adults ages 21 to 39 years on cardiovascular outcomes.
-Although four trials of statins for primary prevention enrolled patients younger than 40 years of age, results were not reported separately for this subgroup and they comprised a small part of the population.53-56 One cohort study evaluated efficacy of statins in patients with familial hypercholesterolemia, but the mean age at enrollment was 44 years.57
+We identified no studies on the benefits of treatment versus no treatment in adults ages 21 to 39 years on cardiovascular outcomes.
+Although four trials of statins for primary prevention enrolled patients younger than age 40 years, results were not reported separately for this subgroup and they comprised a small part of the population.
+53-56 One cohort study evaluated efficacy of statins in patients with familial hypercholesterolemia, but the mean age at enrollment was 44 years.57